vapoursynth/vapoursynth/doc/installation.rst

 Installing with VSRepo
 **********************

-On windows you can use the included vsrepo.py to install and upgrade plugins and scripts.
+VSRepo isn't included with VapourSynth; install it with ``pip install vsrepo``.
+On Windows it can then install and upgrade plugins and scripts.

 Simply run ``vsrepo install <namespace or identifier>`` to install them.